annamaggg/bank_account/README.md

 ## Description

-//What your application does//

 The user is able to input deposit amounts, or withdrawal amounts into a bank system.
-A statement is returned including the date of the transaction, amount of withdrawal or deposit and the resulting balance.
+A statement is returned including the date of each transaction, amount of withdrawal or deposit and the resulting balance.
 An example of an output is shown below:

     date || credit || debit || balance
     14/01/2023 || || 500.00 || 2500.00